RMTT/flyawesome/README.md

 ## Flyawesome
-Just one them for awesomewm inspired adi1090x's polybar themes and manilarome's the-glorious-files.
+Just a new theme for awesomewm inspired adi1090x's polybar themes and manilarome's the-glorious-files.

 ## Install
 ### Required dependencies